 Modification of the installation proceeds by downloading the files required to implement desired changes to the software.
 Once downloaded, those files will be installed.

 The modification to the installation is now complete.
-An option is provided to launch Altium Designer when you exit the Installer, enabled by default.
-Simply click Finish to exit the wizard.
+An option is provided to launch Altium Designer when you exit the Installer, which is enabled by default.
+Click Finish to exit the wizard.

 Updating to a Later Version

 Updating to a later version can be performed from two places:

 Internally from within Altium Designer: from the Updates page of the Extensions & Updates view.